tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 > [!TIP]
 > To see the built-in Windows policies, you can also use GPEdit (**Edit group policy** app).

+### What did I just do?

+You created an administrative template in Intune.
+In this template, we looked at some settings, and looked at the same settings in Group Policy Management.

-## Step 4: Add settings to the Students admin template
+## Add settings to the Students admin template

 In this template, we configure some Internet Explorer settings to lock down devices shared by multiple students.